 That night has replayed in my head over and over for years.
 What started as a nightmare slowly evolved into a learning experience that has shaped who I am today.
 I learned humility.
 I learned that your body is something that MUST be maintained properly if you want it to work under extreme conditions.
 I learned that life is not fair, and you better Ranger the fuck up if you want to make it, much less thrive in it.
 I learned that you cannot dwell on past mistakes, lest they rot you from the inside.
 Getting past that experience forced me to realize that you MUST live in the present, prepare for the future, and learn from but never dwell on the past.
 Sitting atop that shitty white Iraqi car provided a valuable life lesson indeed.

 I have always been patriotic.
 I was raised to respect the flag, respect your elders, and to love your country.
 I did not used to get a chill up my back when I heard the national anthem though.
-I did not used to stop mid-stride to stare at a flag waving on a pole.
+I did not use to stop mid-stride to stare at a flag waving on a pole.
 I did not tear up when I watched the 4th of July fireworks go off while ‘God Bless America’ played on the radio.
 All that changed in a C-17 on the return from my second deployment.

-We had woken from an Ambien induced slumber and were on the final approach into Savannah.
+We had woken from an Ambien-induced slumber and were on the final approach into Savannah.
 We were returning on the night of the 4th of July… just in time to miss all the festivities.
 We were all excited to be back home after a long trip to Jalalabad, Afghanistan all the same though.
-As we started to circle Savannah, someone pointed out that you could see fireworks going off below us through the small port hole on the door of the aircraft.
+As we started to circle Savannah, someone pointed out that you could see fireworks going off below us through the small porthole on the door of the aircraft.
 A few of us took turns looking down there, much to the dismay of the crew who wanted us to stay seated and buckled.
-We returned to our seats, and as we were about ninety seconds out, SSG “Joe” started belting out the star spangled banner.
+We returned to our seats, and as we were about ninety seconds out, SSG “Joe” started belting out the “Star-Spangled Banner.”
 What ensued was moving to say the least.
-Every barrel chested freedom fighter on that aircraft started singing it with him.
+Every barrel-chested freedom fighter on that aircraft started singing it with him.
 I don’t know if words can accurately describe the sights and sounds of sixty of the most lethal men on earth singing their countries Anthem at the same time.